Ngorhzee/tax-reform-ai/backend/README.md

 ## What the Chatbot Does

-The Tax Reform AI Chatbot helps users by:
+The Nigerian Tax Reform AI Chatbot helps taxpayers by:

-1. Understanding their tax situation through conversational questions
-2. Identifying tax brackets based on income
-3. Explaining taxable and non-taxable income
-4. Guiding through common tax scenarios
-5. Providing information about deductions and credits
+1. **Identifying tax brackets** - Determines which Nigerian tax bracket users fall into based on their annual income (in Naira)
+2. **Calculating tax liability** - Provides step-by-step calculations using the 2026 Nigerian tax brackets:
+   - First ₦300,000: 7%
+   - Next ₦300,000: 11%
+   - Next ₦500,000: 15%
+   - Next ₦500,000: 19%
+   - Next ₦1,400,000: 21%
+   - Above ₦3,200,000: 24%
+3. **Explaining tax reliefs** - Information about Consolidated Relief Allowance and other deductions
+4. **Clarifying taxable income** - What counts as taxable vs. non-taxable income under Nigerian law
+5. **Guiding through scenarios** - Help with PAYE, self-employment, business income, and more
-6. Explaining tax deadlines and requirements
+6. **FIRS requirements** - Information about filing deadlines and Federal Inland Revenue Service requirements

-The bot asks clarifying questions to better understand each user's unique situation and provides helpful, easy-to-understand guidance.
+The bot asks clarifying questions to better understand each user's unique situation and provides helpful, easy-to-understand guidance specific to Nigerian tax law.

 ## Important Notes